Pizza (film series): Pizza 2

-After the success of Pizza, C. V. Kumar and Santhosh Narayanan Re-unite once again for sequel.
+After the success of Pizza, C. V. Kumar and Santhosh Narayanan re-unite once again for sequel.
 The film was titled as Pizza II: Villa and also second installment in this series.
 The film stars Ashok Selvan and Sanchita Shetty in lead roles.
 The film was released on 14 November 2013 worldwide. and gained positive response from audiences.
 Proving to be similarly successful to the first entry in the series, the film emerged as a huge box office success collected ₹20 crore worldwide.

+Pizza 2 features Jebin and his girlfriend Aarthi as they find a series of paintings in an ancient mansion.
+Trouble begins when the incidents from the paintings begin to come true.

 Pizza 3

 On October 15, a teaser was released on Vasy Music Entertainment.
-The film is titled as Pizza 3: The Mummy and the film is set to release in April 2022.
+The film is titled Pizza 3: The Mummy.